Baldrickk/replay_team_balance/README.md

   -k KEY, --key KEY  application id (key) from
                      https://developers.wargaming.net/applications/ (optional)
 ```
-The program creates a cache.csv file so if you need to stop it, the results it has already fetched from WG will not need to be fetched again and you can re-run or continue from where you left off.
+The program creates a cache.csv file so, if you need to stop it, WG results will not be fetched again.
+You can re-run or continue from where you left off.

 ### To run a .exe:
 Go to <a href="https://github.com/Baldrickk/replay_team_balance/releases">releases</a> and download the latest version.<br>